9.3.4 |

 becomes self-defeating.

-property of individuals which is not responsible for capital
+because there remains the property of individuals which is not responsible

-when it is property in land or in means of production (which, by
+even when it is property in land or in means of production (which, by

 definition, must not be labeled "capital").
-It is more accurate,

-then, to use another distinction proposed, namely that between
+It is more accurate, then, to use another distinction proposed, namely the

-'passive' and 'active property'.
+one between 'passive' and 'active property'.
 According to this distinction

 'passive property' is 'property for acquisition, for exploitation